Santosh0369/sales-store-analysis-sql-mssqlserver/README.md

 ## 1. 📌 Background and Overview

-This project focuses on analyzing retail sales data to uncover actionable insights that can support business decision-making.
-The dataset contains transactional-level data including sales, quantity, pricing, and customer behavior.
+This project focuses on analysing retail sales data to uncover actionable insights to support business decision-making.
+The dataset contains transactional-level data, including sales, quantity, pricing, and customer behaviour.

 The goal of this project is to: